Municipal Borough of Wisbech: Civic regalia

 This seal is now on the reverse of the chain, and the gold and enamel pendant on the front was presented by Alderman A. W. Collett, Mayor of Wisbech, in 1935 to commemorate the passing of the Municipal Corporations Act 1835, and the Silver Jubilee of King George V.

 The chain's links record mayors from 1834 onwards.
 A link is named for each successive mayor (those previously holding the office have the subsequent dates added to their existing link).
 Other significant links include the Coronation of King George VI and Coronation of Queen Elizabeth II.

-The regalia of the Wisbech Corporation had hitherto been of a very limited character, consisting only of the mayor's gold chain, to which successive mayors had added their links, and a loving cup, which was presented to the corporation in 1701.
-Now had been added a handsome massive silver mace, which was presented to the mayor on behalf of the town by Lord Peckover of Wisbech.
-His lordship, on his return home after his elevation to the peerage, had a very hearty reception by the mayor and corporation, the former giving a luncheon in his honour.
+The regalia of the Wisbech Corporation had until this time been of a limited character, consisting only of the mayor's gold chain, to which successive mayors had added their links, and a loving cup, which was presented to the corporation in 1701.
+Now had been added a massive silver mace, which was presented to the mayor on behalf of the town by Lord Peckover of Wisbech.
+His lordship, on his return home after his elevation to the peerage, had a hearty reception by the mayor and corporation, the former giving a luncheon in his honour.
 To show his appreciation of the goodwill extended to him he had decided to present the town a silver mace.
-The mayor expressed his thanks personally and on behalf the corporation for the magnificent gift which had been placed before them.
+The mayor expressed his thanks personally and on behalf the corporation for the gift which had been placed before them.
 An inscription was to be added "Presented to the Mayor.
 James Yates, Esq., and the Corporation of the Borough of Wisbech by Baron Peckover of Wisbech in remembrance of the hearty welcome home given, him on 16th July, 1907."